idf/Robot-In-Maze/arduino_motor/README.md

 1: left sensor;   // sensor range 10 - 40 cm
 2: right sensor;  // sensor range 10 - 40 cm
 ```
-Notice: if the distance is beyond the sensor's range, it will return -1;
+Notice: if the distance is beyond the sensor's range, it will return -1 (for too far) or 0 (for too short);